 The Career Development Quarterly (CDQ) is the official journal of NCDA.
 The editor is responsible for editing and preparing four issues of the CDQ per year, preparing an annual report and budget statement for the NCDA Board, and for coordinating business functions of the CDQ with ACA officials including plans for expansion of subscriptions.
 The CDQ Editorial Board Members are recommended by the editor and approved by the board.
 They serve two-year terms, with a limit of 3 teams (6 years), with one-third of the members appointed each year.
 The Editorial Board is responsible for editorial policy and content of the CDQ.
-The annual subscription fees for the CDQ are set by Wiley and approved by the NCDA Board.
+The annual subscription fees for the CDQ are set by the publisher, Wiley, and approved by the NCDA Board.

 The editor serves a three-year term and may be reappointed for one additional consecutive term.
-Applications for the position are due by February 1st (typically this would occur in the current editor's second year of a three-year term).
-Interviews of finalists take place at either the ACA or NCDA Conference.
+Applications for the position are due by February 1st (typically this would occur in the current editor's second year of a three-year term). .
 Applications must include vita, sample publications, three letters of reference, a 1-2 page statement discussing the applicant's vision for the CDQ, and a letter of support from the candidate's employer.